mm-tarr/OS-LAB_NTUA/README.md

 > **Note:** If there is access to only one terminal is recommeended to attach this in the background with `&`

 Once attached, the driver will begin processing incoming sensor data, which can then be read from the `/dev/lunix*` nodes or viewed using the `lunix-monitor` tool.

+##  Disclaimer
+These codes are intended for educational purposes and reference.